MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-external-method-provider.md

 Claim | Notes
 ------|------
-face | Biometric via facial recognition fido | FIDO2 was used fpt | Biometric via fingerprint hwk | Proof of possession of hardware-secured key iris | Biometric via iris scan otp | One time password pop | Proof of possession retina | Biometric of retina scan
+face | Biometric with facial recognition fido | FIDO2 was used fpt | Biometric with fingerprint hwk | Proof of possession of hardware-secured key iris | Biometric with iris scan otp | One time password pop | Proof of possession retina | Biometric of retina scan